aerospike/aerospike-client-python/doc/aerospike.rst

             The counted error types are any error that causes the connection to close (socket errors and client timeouts), server device overload and server timeouts.

-            The application should backoff or reduce the transaction load until :exc:`~aerospike.exception.MaxErrorRateExceeded` stops being returned.
+            The application should backoff or reduce the command load until :exc:`~aerospike.exception.MaxErrorRateExceeded` stops being returned.

             Default: ``100``
         * **error_rate_window** (:class:`int`)